Jelly MDHV

 Loss of the deceased person’s income

-The income, including wages, bonuses, commissions, and benefits, that are lost due to the death of a family member is also recoverable by the estate.
-This includes those that were lost between the time of the accident or incident and the time of their death, and it includes those that they would’ve earned had they lived and continued to work and support the family.
+The estate also recovers the income, including wages, bonuses, commissions, and benefits, lost due to a family member’s death.
+This includes those lost between the time of the accident or incident and the time of their death, and it consists of those that they would’ve earned had they lived and continued to work and support the family.

-These damages can be difficult to explain and recover without the assistance of an experienced attorney because there are many factors to be considered including the person’s age, their role at their company, the likelihood that they would be promoted, inflation, and more.
+These damages can be difficult to explain and recover without the assistance of an experienced attorney because there are many factors to be considered, including the person’s age, role at their company, the likelihood that they would be promoted, inflation, and more.

 The deceased person’s pain and suffering before they died